 Local Emergency Planning Committee

-- Prepare and coordinate a chemical emergency response plan for all facilities in the County where extremely hazardous materials are present in quantities above a threshold planning quantity, as required by SARA Title III, Section 303.
+- Prepare and coordinate a chemical emergency response plan for all facilities in Montgomery County where extremely hazardous materials are present in quantities above a threshold planning quantity, as required by SARA Title III, Section 303.

 - Collect and maintain SARA Section 312 hazardous chemical inventory reports (Tier II reports) for facilities required to submit such reports.

 - Receive information about reportable accidental chemical releases and ensure that emergency response plans are followed by the responsible facility when responding to such releases.

 - Assist Montgomery County in the preparation of a Hazardous Material Emergency Response Preparedness Assessment.

 - Ensure the review, implementation, and updating of the Montgomery County Chemical Emergency Response Plan and the component plans for each reporting facility.

 - Collect and deposit into the Montgomery County Hazardous Material Emergency Response Account all fees and funds received in accordance with the provisions of Resolution 91-C-643 and ensure the timely submission of required fees by reporting facilities.

 - Maintain a database of all planning and reporting facilities and the hazardous chemicals reported by these facilities utilizing the CAMEO chemical information systems database.